latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

 Auto-tagging using the Windows software gives worse results than the corresponding version on MacOS.
-This is a bit surprising, but it shows the general problem that auto-tagging is faced with: it has to interpret visual clues that by themselves allow for several interpretation and it is often not clear to the software if alignments (e.g., same baseline) indicate a reading order or if other aspects (e.g., size of spaces) should take precidence---on the marginal the software failed spectacularly in this document.
+This is a bit surprising, but it shows the general problem that auto-tagging is faced with: it has to interpret visual clues that by themselves allow for several interpretation and it is often not clear to the software if alignments (e.g., same baseline) indicate a reading order or if other aspects (e.g., size of spaces) should take precedence---on the marginal the software failed spectacularly in this document.
- With respect to mathematics and graphics the reading always fails severily; basically only text characters contained in the formulas or graphics are read, everything else is ignored.
+ With respect to mathematics and graphics the reading always fails severely; basically only text characters contained in the formulas or graphics are read, everything else is ignored.
 This alone makes auto-tagging unsuitable for STEM documents.